LSC-UBA/OpenEP/Readme.md

     - Electrochemotherapy (ECT)
     - Irreversible Electroporation (IRE)
     - Gene Electro-Transfer (GET)
-- It provides support for variable pulse protocols, including
+- It provides support for variable-pulse protocols, including
     - Combined high-voltage (short), low-voltage (long) pulse regimens.
     - Multiple pulse trains consisting of bursts of the same (amplitude, duration, repetition rate) pulse.
 - It models two types of electrode geometries
-    - Needles, and Plates.
+    - Needles, and plates (electrode length, width, thickness, anode-cathode distances, etc.)
 - It models the dynamics of crucial physical variables involved in EP treatments
     - Electric Field, Electric Potential, Electric Current, Electric Conductivity, Current Density, Electric Charge, and Temperature.
 - It models three-dimensional domains
-- It runs in parallel
+- It runs in parallel in your notebook or in a computer cluster, using shared memory.
 - Is OpenSource Software!